ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3 also embeds Unicode support more deeply into the language itself.
-With UTF-8 as the default source encoding (instead of ASCII) and all text being handling as Unicode, many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit a much wider range of Unicode characters.
+With UTF-8 as the default source encoding (instead of ASCII) and all text being handled as Unicode, many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit a much wider range of Unicode characters.
 This permits developers with a native language other than English to use names in their own language rather than being forced to